 Apparently yesterday was International Women’s Day, and today is Mother’s Day, which coincides with the 12th anniversary of my mother’s death.
-Mondays are dedicated to my daughter, and on Tuesday I will go on a date with another representative of the female gender, while for Wednesday I expect an ear-bashing from the mother of aforementioned daughter, which will include swearwords in Spanish – nothing specific, it’s just a custom.
+Mondays are dedicated to my daughter, and on Tuesday I will go on a date with another representative of the female gender, while on Wednesday I might have a trilingual argument with the mother of aforementioned daughter about the principles of trying to educate someone who is fiddling around with a mobile phone all day long.
 And so it will continue.
 Therefore, as far as I’m concerned, every single day is International Women’s Day, and to single out one date always seemed odd to me.
 But if I had the balls to say: Stop this nonsense – there should be no International Women’s Day, like I could say there should also be no Mother’s Day or no „Black History Month“, I know that „dick“ would probably be one of the nicer words hurled at me.
 But maybe I deserve another chance: When you look at the BBC’s sport website, under „Football“ and „Scores and Fixtures“ they list all different leagues, amongst them the „Women’s Super Leagues“, where this weekend’s fixtures include „Aston Villa Ladies against Durham Women“ and „Bradford Ladies v Guiseley AFC Vixens“.
 It’s a women’s league, for fuck‘s sake.
 Why is it not Aston Villa against Durham?
 What do they (the narrators of the public discourse) expect me to expect when I happen to come across a women’s match of football?

 Apart from the fact that the word „lady“ is something that should be buried with the ashes of the empire – if I was a woman, and someone called me „lady“ I would most certainly hit them on the head with my handbag, making sure that this… metal … mascara …. thingy … leaves a mark on the forehead.